ejfox/website/content/blog/md/things-ive-learned-about-elections.md

  > By giving voters a window on the closed world of insider politics, horse-race stories help focus reader attention on the races.
 Without the work of election handicappers, coverage would come to resemble an endless series of policy white papers that nobody reads.
 The presidential campaign has another 22 months to run, leaving plenty of time and space to explore the contest from multiple perspectives.

-### 2000 election night
+### Election night 2000
+At NBC the old heads would whisper to never fuck up as bad as they did back in 2000.
 A CNN internal report called their own election night coverage in 2000 [“a disaster”](https://www.nytimes.com/2001/02/03/us/report-calls-networks-election-night-coverage-a-disaster.html).

 > Following the election night coverage – in which CNN, ABC, CBS, NBC, Fox and MSNBC all made wrong calls on the Florida vote – several networks ordered investigations of their coverage.